January 5, 2008—Delta Stunt Kite Carves Hot Summer Breeze

 Yes, it was windy out at the reserve near the Old Reynella school.
-Quite cool too, so we didn't stay too long.
+It was quite cool too, so we didn't stay too long.
 By Adelaide standards there was a bit of chill factor to contend with.

-This time I managed to get a bit more adventurous, and tried some straight-line climbs and dives.
-Diagonal and vertical.
-They'll get straighter with practice...
-Plus a few loops, in both directions.
+This time I managed to get a bit more adventurous and tried some straight-line climbs and dives—diagonal and vertical.
+They'll get straighter with practice.
+Plus I did a few loops, in both directions.
 Again, getting them nice and round is going to take some extra practice!
-A big wobbly figure eight as well.
-I guess this stuff will be a bit easier down at the beach with a smooth breeze off the ocean, and fewer gusts.
+A big wobbly figure eight followed soon after.
+I guess this stuff will be a bit easier down at the beach, with a smooth breeze off the ocean and fewer gusts.

 I was surprised that the kite didn't have a heavier pull, considering the strength of the wind.
 A small parafoil stunter might be a different story!
 We might get one later on.

-With the end of the month approaching, it was time to test fly the latest kite in the MBK Skewer series.
-Finally, I have returned to one of the first types of kite I ever made out of bamboo skewers and plastic, the Delta.
-However, this time I incorporated a couple of standard features that were missing from my first 3 versions.
-Firstly, floating leading edge spars.
-Floating since they are not attached rigidly to the nose of the kite.
-Secondly, a keel to aid directional stability.
-Also, since the bamboo spars are not flexible enough for a really genuine delta kite of this size, some bow is held into the cross spar with a draw string.
+With the end of the month approaching, it was time to test fly the latest kite in the MBK 1-Skewer series.
+Finally, I have returned to one of the first types of kite I ever made out of bamboo skewers and plastic, the delta.
+However, this time I incorporated a couple of standard features that were missing from my first three versions.
+First, floating leading edge spars were used—floating since they are not attached rigidly to the nose of the kite.
+Second, a keel was added to aid directional stability.
+Also, since the bamboo spars are not flexible enough for a really genuine delta kite of this size, some bow was held into the cross spar with a draw string.

 Out at the Old Reynella reserve, the wind was fresh and moderately gusty.
-Most likely a bit too fresh for the Delta.
-I was right, it turned out, but the little kite still managed to strut its stuff in the lulls.
-I knew it was a touch nose heavy, but still wanted to see how it would fly.
+Most likely it was a bit too fresh for the delta.
+I was right, as it turned out, but the little kite still managed to strut its stuff in the lulls.
+I knew it was a touch nose heavy but still wanted to see how it would fly.

 Initially, it showed signs of gliding around instead of settling back on its tail to catch the wind.
 Yep, too nose heavy alright.
 To fix this, I attached a paper clip to the tail end.
 This did improve its flying, so I will replace the paper clip with strips of tape later.